xaviml/controllerx/docs/docs/start/installation.md

 1. This line is important for AppDaemon to get the secrets from the correct path.
 2. Substitute with the correct values, or leave the default ones.
-3. Make sure to add this to not get a cyclic error when starting AppDaemon.
-4. This line is important for AppDaemon to get the correct apps path where HACS install ControllerX in.
+3. This line is important for AppDaemon to get the correct apps path where HACS install ControllerX in.

 Note that by this point the addon might fail since `/homeassistant/appdaemon` might not exists yet, but you can keep following the installation steps.